Academic Quadrathlon Team

 Learn more about Competitive Teams

 The competitive teams program at Texas A&M University is rich in tradition, attracting students from across the nation.
-The program can be traced to the early 1900s with the first Texas A&M University Livestock Judging Team, and has achieved more than 30 national championships.
+The program can be traced to the early 1900s with the first Texas A&M University Livestock Judging Team.
+Texas A&M University competitive teams have maintained a tradition of excellence, securing championship titles for many years.